-Rachel Thorne Germond is a Brooklyn based performer, dancer, teacher, choreographer, and visual artist.
-Originally from Rhode Island, Rachel achieved dual degrees from Cornell University - a B.A. in Comparative Literature and a B.F.A from the College of Architecture, Art and Planning- where she also studied Cunningham Technique, Improvisation with Joyce Morgenroth, and Jazz Dance with Nancy Gaspar.
-From 1986-1998 she was based in New York City and danced, choreographed and presented her work at venues such as Dixon Place, The Joyce Soho, The Merce Cunningham Studio, Movement Research, St. Mark's Danspace, New Dance Alliance's Performance Mix, the 92nd St Y and the Brooklyn Arts Exchange amongst others.
-Her dance training includes intensive study of Klein Technique with Barbara Mahler and with such notable teachers as Mary Anthony, Anna Sokolow, Merce Cunningham, Pedro Alejandro, Tere O’Connor, and Nancy Topf.
-From 1998-2000, she received a fellowship and M.F.A. in Dance and Choreography from the University of Illinois at Champaign-Urbana (UIUC) and afterwards was active in the Chicago dance community for ten years, founding her Chicago-based dance company, RTG Dance in 2004.
-From 2010-2014 she taught dance technique and dance appreciation classes in Norfolk, VA at Old Dominion University and Christopher Newport University.
-Since returning to New York in 2014, she has performed with Alice Klugherz and Karen Bernard, works as an administrator for The Joyce Theater's School and Family Programs and Jane Goldberg's Changing Times Tap Dance Co., and continues to create and present work via Rachel Thorne Germond Performance Collage, represented by Pentacle's Gallery.
+Rachel Thorne Germond is a Brooklyn-based performer, dancer, teacher, choreographer, and visual artist.
+She has been creating dance/performance work since the late 1980’s.
+She has presented her work in New York at venues such as St. Mark’s Church Danspace, The Cunningham Studio, The Brooklyn Arts Exchange, Dixon Place, and The Joyce Soho, amongst others.
+She has taught and presented her choreography throughout the country at Chicago, IL, Norfolk, VA, Bisbee, AZ, Philadelphia, PA, and internationally in Toronto, ON (CA), Santiago, Chile and Peubla, MX.
+Her modern dance training includes intensive study of Klein Technique with Barbara Mahler and with such notable teachers as Mary Anthony, Anna Sokolow, Merce Cunningham, Pedro Alejandro, Tere O’Connor, and Nancy Topf.
+She is a graduate of Cornell University’s College of Architecture, Art and Planning (1986).
+From 1998-2000, she received a fellowship and M.F.A. in Dance and Choreography from the University of Illinois at Champaign-Urbana (UIUC) and afterwards was active in the Chicago dance community for ten years, founding her non-profit dance company, RTG Dance in 2004.
+While in Chicago, she worked as a researcher/writer for the Department of Cultural Affairs’ Chicago Artists’ Resource Website, and as a teaching artist for Hubbard Street Dance Chicago and Chicago Arts Partnerships in Education (CAPE).
+From 2010-2014 she taught dance technique and appreciation classes in Norfolk, VA at Old Dominion University and Christopher Newport University.
+Upon returning full time to Brooklyn, she has performed with choreographers Alice Klugherz and Karen Bernard, worked as a teaching artist and administrator for The Joyce Theater's School and Family Programs, as well as Jane Goldberg's Changing Times Tap Dance Co., and continues to create and present work via Rachel Thorne Germond Performance Collage, assisted by Pentacle’s Administrative Support Program.
 Her multidisciplinary performances incorporate dance, video, and photography.

 Rachel Thorne Germond Artistic Statement